-In the aftermath of Cyclone Debbie, numerous Council facilities and assets are in need of repairs or improvements to continue providing a great service for our community.
+In the aftermath of Ex-Tropical Cyclone Debbie in March 2017, numerous Council facilities and assets need repairs or improvements to continue providing a great service for our community.

 Funding received from a range of sources including Council, insurance providers and jointly funded Natural Disaster Relief and Recovery Arrangements (NDRRA) under the Commonwealth and Queensland Governments, will generate a wide range of infrastructure projects to rebuild the Whitsunday region.